kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 ~$ cutadapt -a AACCGGTT -o output.fastq input.fastq or cutadapt -g AACCGGTT -o output.fastq input.fastq.

 The meanings of arguments:
--a argument corresponds 3' adapter sequences.
+-a argument corresponds to 3' adapter sequences.
--g argument: corresponds 5' adapter sequences.
+-g argument: corresponds to 5' adapter sequences.

 Thus, overrepresent (contaminant) adapter sequences are removed by using cutadapt tool for both single and paired-end FASTQ files.

 # Alignment process (Step 2)

 In this step, trimmed (cleaned) FASTQ files are used.
 Each read in FASTQ files is aligned to reference genome to fit them to one or more genomic coordinates (namely, relevant genes).
 This step is achieved by several tools such as HISAT2, TopHat, so on.
 Refence genome is indexed by using aligners before aligment step.
 The purpose of reference genome index is sorting of genomic coordinates and this reduces alignment-process timing.
-We are utilizing HISAT2 aligner tool for index and alingment processes in here.
+We are utilizing HISAT2 aligner tool for index and alignment processes here.

 Reference genome indexing: